w314/notes/javaNotes/javaBasics.md

 - `protected`: within package + outside of package through inheritance
 - `private`: only within the class, a class (except a nested class) cannot be private

-### 58 What is the purpose of using getter and setter methods?

-### 59 Why would you use an interface over an abstract class?

-Interfaces have these advantages over class:

-- Implementation details do not need to be provided in the interface.
-- A class can only extend one other class, but it can implement as many interfaces as needed.

 ### 60 object methods to override What methods are commonly overridden from the Object class and why?

 - `equals()`